attakei/the-slide/content/index.rst

 .. revealjs-notes::

-   We have explained the steps for generating content using the Sphinx core.
+   I have explained the steps for generating content using the Sphinx core.
    You can expect the necessary functionality using just the core.

    However, sometimes it is not enough.